 To keep her competitive spirits going, Chloé has designed her own workout for the Wattbike Hub and it’s one that she focused on during her preparation for the 2016 Rio Olympic Games.
 She says: “it simulates a team pursuit effort.
 So if you are looking for a ‘head in the trash can’ kind of workout, then this is it!”

 This workout formed part of Chloé's preparation for the 2016 Rio Olympics.
 In her own words; "If you are looking for a 'head in trash can' kind of workout, this is it.
 Prepare to feel a pain you've never felt before!"

-The workout beings with a 10 minute ramp.
+The smart bike workout beings with a 10 minute ramp.
 You'll then ride for 5 minutes at tempo.
 Next up is a 3 minute 55 sec recovery, interspersed with 3 low power/high cadence efforts at 30, 15 and 10 seconds.
 The main effort consists of 3 rounds of 4 x 1 minute efforts of progressively increasing intensity.
 Each minute is broken down into a 20 second very high intensity effort followed by 40 seconds at only a slightly reduced intensity, with a 1 min 30 sec recovery between rounds.
 You'll then recover for 2 minutes before cooling down by riding 3 minutes of low tempo followed by 3 minutes recovery.

 Ramp - 10 min (peak - 80% of FTP)

 Recovery - 1 min at 50% FTP

 Effort 30 sec at 50% FTP (110 RPM)